Kevin Newman Player Props: Reds vs. Pirates

 Pirates Pitching Rankings (2022)

-- The Pirates had the 26th-ranked team ERA among all MLB pitching staffs (4.66).
+- The Pirates' 4.66 team ERA ranked 26th across all MLB pitching staffs.

-- Hill starts for the first time this season for the Pirates.
+- Velasquez will start for the Pirates, his first of the season.

-- The 43-year-old left-hander started and threw six innings in his last appearance on Monday, Oct.
-3 against the Tampa Bay Rays.
+- The 30-year-old right-hander came out of the bullpen and threw 3 1/3 innings in his last appearance on Wednesday, Oct.
+5 against the Minnesota Twins.

-- Over his 26 appearances last season he finished with a 4.42 ERA and a 1.295 WHIP, putting together an 8-7 record.

 © 2023 Data Skrive.
 All rights reserved.